 IN ONLY 9 OUT OF 20 COUNTRIES CAN THE PUBLIC FIND OUT WHO THE

 REAL OWNERS OF THE BROADCAST MEDIA ARE

 » In only 9 of the 20 countries can the public find out who the actual owners of the broadcast media are from reporting to media regulators or to company registers.

 » Disclosure to media regulators of beneficial (ultimate) owners of media outlets is not currently required in most of the countries.

 » There is no unified or standard approach to collecting or requiring disclosure to the public of media ownership data, particularly with regard to print and online media.

 Why do we want this information?

 The public availability of accurate, comprehensive, and up-to-date data on media ownership is an essential component of a democratic media system.
-It is impossible to take steps to address excessive media concentrations and conflicts of interest without the tools to identify the owners; public knowledge of owners’ identities helps to ensure that abuses of media power can be assessed, publicised, openly debated and – even – prevented.
+It is impossible to take steps to address excessive media concentrations and conflicts of interest without the tools to identify the owners.
+The public knowledge of owners’ identities helps to ensure that abuses of media power can be assessed, publicised, openly debated and – even – prevented.
 Both media regulators and the general public must have access to information about who owns – and influences – media outlets.